Abdulmumin1/Abdulmumin1/README.md

 **Technical Writer & Developer**

-I'm a technical writer and a developer with expertise in building both mobile and web applications.
+A technical writer and a developer with a deep fascination for computer science theory.
+Enjoys exploring new tools and technologies and  I actively seek opportunities to expand my knowledge and skill set.

+I'm commited to both learning and writing and I actively share my learnings and knowledge through my blog with the rest of the world.

 * [abdulmumin.com](http://abdulmumin.com)
 * [abdulmuminyqn@gmail.com](mailto:abdulmuminyqn@gmail.com)